-Unfortunately, hogs rarely stay still and always moving their heads about.
-This makes it difficult to get a well-placed shot.
-Nonetheless, with sufficient scoping and some patience, an ear shot is the easiest to accomplish.
+Unfortunately, hogs rarely stay still and always move their heads about.
+This makes it difficult to get a well-placed accurate shot.
+Nonetheless, with sufficient scoping and some patience, an earshot is the easiest to accomplish.

 The large surface area of the neck makes it another ideal place to aim for.
-The neck is where the center of a hog's spinal cord is.
+The neck is another where the vital organs such as the center of a hog’s spinal cord is.
 Therefore, just like the ear, a neck shot will guarantee an instantaneous kill.

 Additionally, since boars are always moving about, aiming for the center of the neck reduces the chances of the hog surviving the shot.
 If the hog moves forward after you fire, the bullet will hit the center of the ear, which will still kill it.
 On the other hand, if the hog moves backward slightly the bullet will take out both shoulders.

-Speaking of shoulders, aiming for a hog's front shoulder when in a broadside position will also guarantee a quick death.
-The front section of the shoulder gives access to a boar's heart and lungs.
-In this regard, aiming for a hog's front shoulder ensures that you penetrate both its lungs.
+Speaking of shoulders, as like deer hunting shot placement in shoulder aiming for a hog’s front shoulder when in a broadside position will also guarantee a quick death.
+The front section of the shoulder gives access to a boar’s heart and lungs.
+In this regard, aiming for a hog’s front shoulder ensures that you penetrate both its lungs.
+Most hunters often preffereed the broadside shot while hunting wild hogs with rifle rather than bow.

 When a boar is facing you, the forehead is the right place to aim for.
 Right behind the forehead is the brain.
-Thus a shot that penetrates the forehead will pierce a boar's brain killing it instantaneously.
+Thus an accurate shot that penetrates the forehead will pierce a boar’s brain killing it instantaneously.

 It is worth noting that a boar’s forehead has a tough bone that protects the brain.
 Also, a boar’s brain is small.
 Thus chances of you hitting the brain are minimal compared to the other parts discussed above.

 A .22 caliber rifle might prove ineffective in penetrating a boar’s forehead.
-Thus, instead of using a .22 rifle, I recommend using a 12, 16 or 20 bore shotgun.
+Thus, instead of using a .22 rifle, I recommend using a 12, 16, or 20 bore shotgun.
 To get a hog shotgun kill shot aim for either the animal’s eye or behind its ear.
-Also, the muzzle of the gun should be held five to 25 cm away from the animals head.
-You can use best 22lr scope for the precise target.
+Also, the muzzle of the gun should be held five to 25 cm away from the animal’s head.
+You can use the best scopes for AR 10 rifle for the precise target.

 Where To Shoot Hog Hunting With AR 15